AliHubail2024/AliHubail2024/README.md

 - 👋 Hi, I’m ali
 - 👀 I’m interested in any thing related to information technology like hardware , network , Servers , Coding they are all seems to be very good thing to learn
-- 🌱 I’m currently learning AWS , Python
+- 🌱 I’m currently learning AWS , Python , JS , API , Terraform
 - 💞️ I’m looking to collaborate on any AI projects
-- ⚡ Fun fact: ...

 <!---
 AliHubail2024/AliHubail2024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.